Masamuneee/USB-Attack-Prevention-Application/README.md

 ### Layer 1: Device Authentication
 When a new USB keyboard device is connected, the application will:
 - Prompt for authentication using a random 4-character code
-- Block devices after 5 failed authentication attempts
+- Block devices after 5 failed authentication attempts (for 1 hour)
 - Remember trusted devices for future sessions
+- Allow manual trusting/untrusting of devices through the UI

 ### Layer 2: Behavior Analysis
 Even after authentication, the application monitors for:
 - Unusually fast typing speeds (potential automation)
-- Blacklisted commands or patterns
+- Blacklisted commands or patterns (customizable through Settings)
 - Suspicious key sequence patterns
+- Optional automatic blocking of suspicious input

 ### Layer 3: Activity Logging
 All keyboard events are logged with: